Nimagee Station Regeneration Project

 Project Information:

-Nimagee Station Regeneration Project is a Human-Induced Regeneration (HIR) project located near the locality of Nymagee, approximately 95km southeast of the major regional hub of Cobar in New South Wales.
-Registered in March 2023, the project covers a substantial landholding of 12,257 hectares within the Cobar Shire Council area.
-The surrounding region is defined by its semi-arid rangelands, primarily utilized for extensive grazing of sheep and cattle, as well as some opportunistic cropping in favorable seasons.
+Nimagee Station Regeneration Project is a Human-Induced Regeneration (HIR) project located approximately 15km northwest of the township of Nymagee in central New South Wales.
+Registered in March 2023, the project covers a substantial area of 12,257 hectares within the Cobar Shire Council region.
+The station is situated in the Cobar Peneplain bioregion, an area historically dominated by rangeland grazing (sheep and goats) and copper mining operations.